 The eco-vouchers can also be used for purchasing re-used, recycled products or products made from recycled or biodegradable materials, second-hand products or repaired goods, rechargeable batteries or eco-friendly lamps.
 Maintenance and repairing costs can also be paid with eco-vouchers.

 Every two years, the list of eligible products is evaluated to keep up with ecological developments.
 Eco-vouchers are issued by Belgian firms through a voucher issuer (represented by Vouchers Issuers Association).
-Currently, approximately 1.8 million employees receive eco-vouchers and 62% of eco-vouchers are distributed in electronic form.
+Currently, approximately 1.8 million employees receive eco-vouchers and as of 1 January 2024, eco-vouchers will be distributed in electronic form only.

 Communication actions are regularly organised and a dedicated website has been launched.